Compare Policies Tax Guide and MLS Calculator Understanding Your Cover Your Rights and Complaints Fund Reviews Switching Funds

 The Medicare Levy Surcharge explained

-Most Australians pay the Medicare Levy, which is 2% of your taxable income and funds the public health system.
-The Medicare Levy Surcharge (MLS) is a separate, additional charge that only applies to higher income earners who do not hold eligible private hospital cover.
+Most Australians pay the Medicare Levy, which is 2% of taxable income and funds the public health system.
+The Medicare Levy Surcharge (MLS) is a separate additional charge that applies only to higher income earners who do not hold eligible private hospital cover.
+It was introduced to encourage higher income earners to use the private system and reduce demand on public hospitals.

 2025-26 MLS income thresholds (singles)